artbase/rhino-news/EthereumBook.md

 # Smart Contracts and Vyper
 # Smart Contracts and Security
 # Tokens
+  ## Tokens on Ethereum
+    -> ERC20 (read everything in chapter to this subject including this)
 # Oracles
 # DApps
 # The Ethereum Virtual Machine